Thorlabs/Current_And_Temperature_Controller_Examples/README.md

 # Current_And_Temperature_Controller_Examples
-Software examples for Thorlabs current drivers (DC2200, CLD1010LP, CLD1011LP, CLD1015) and temperature drivers/monitors (TSP01).
+Software examples for Thorlabs current drivers (CLD1010LP, CLD1011LP, CLD1015), LED drivers (DC2200, upLED), and temperature drivers/monitors (TSP01, upTEMP).

 ## Repo Organization
 All examples are split up by programming language and product type.
 Directions on using specific examples are given within the folders.